Nile cruise from Aswan to Luxor

 The temple complex of Philae

 The Dahabeya then begins its journey to Kom Ombo.
-There you have the opportunity to visit the double temple, which is unique in its construction.
-It consists of two symmetrical halves and was dedicated to the crocodile god Sobek and to Horus.
-In honor of Sobek, countless crocodile mummies were buried here, and their impressively well-preserved bodies can be admired in a small museum.
+There you will have the opportunity to visit the double temple, which is unique in its construction.
+The temple was built during the Ptolemaic dynasty (180 - 47 BC) and is particularly remarkable because it combines two parallel temple complexes for two different gods: Sobek, the crocodile god, and Horus the Elder, the falcon god.
+The architecture of the Kom Ombo temple is unique, as the two halves of the temple are arranged symmetrically and as mirror images.
+It is located directly on the west bank of the Nile and impresses with well-preserved reliefs of crocodiles and medical instruments, among other things.
+The temple once served not only religious purposes, but also as an important sanctuary for the local population.
+In honor of Sobek, countless crocodile mummies were buried here and their well-preserved bodies can be admired in a small museum.
 The journey continues to Jebel el Silsila, where the Dahabeya anchors overnight.

 The double temple of Kom Ombo